 We had a Vivint smart home security system installed in our place so that we could test it day and night.
-In the process, we got well acquainted with their entry and motion sensors, glass break sensors, and even their environmental sensors.
+In the process, we got well acquainted with their entryway, motion, and glass break sensors.
+We also checked out Vivnt’s environmental sensors, including the smoke and carbon monoxide alarms.
 We think you’ll like what we found.
 Let’s dive right in!

 Our Full Experience with Vivint Sensors